SHAF Arts Trail: Elaine Sibley

 Currently enjoying the immediacy of acrylics she uses texture and a variety of tools to try to convey the mood and atmosphere of a place rather than a true representation.

-Her paintings will be available alongside her jewellery during the Arts Trail.
+Her paintings will be available alongside her jewelry during the Arts Trail.

 From the brochure, page 27